keithlegg/micro_cnc_controller/README.md

 It takes two 3D points and calculates the differecne FROM a point TO a point (a 3D vector.)
 It then breaks that vector into 3 sets of STEP and DIRection pulses and sends them out a parallel port.
-It also reads three inputs (X,Y,Z) - watching for limit switches and disbles the pulses if it detects a crash.
+It also reads three inputs (X,Y,Z) - watching for limit switches and disables the pulses if it detects a crash.

 For now, thats it.